aviart/gd-star-rating/branches/1.8/readme.txt

 = After upgrade some admin panels are not working? = Most likely problem is with cached javascript files in the browsers.
 Clear cache, and everything should be ok.

+= I want to translate the plugin to my language, or to improve existing translations? = You only need POEdit program that works on Windows, Linux and MacOS.
+Instructions on how to make or update translations are here: http://dv4p.com/wa.

 = How to change visibility of plugin menus to different user levels? = This is controlled by the constants defined in the config files.
 Detailed info on setting them is here: http://www.gdstarrating.com/2009/08/12/using-config-files/.